v5 (LATEST)

 Error: testcore1f2dyj8dhdv62ytrkuvn832ezzjdcpg2jhrtzvy.info: key not found

-Probably, your RPC_URL
+Probably, your

-occurs when you have added your account into a specific keyring (i.e. --keyring-backend=test) and
+belong to different networks.
+Also, this error often occurs when you have added your account into a specific keyring (i.e.--keyring-backend=test